mistay/arduino_poe_ip_relay/README.md

 This mechanism is perfect for heating systems that try to keep track of the temperature flowing though the pipes by a non realtime operating system and/or non microcontroller ecosystem.

-So in normal operation the controlling host is asked to establish a tcp connection in the space of 10 seconds.
+So in normal operation the controlling host is asked to establish at least one tcp connection (=command) in the space of 10 seconds.

 ## Block Diagram
 <img width="300px" src="https://raw.githubusercontent.com/mistay/arduino_poe_ip_relay/master/media/blockdiagram.png" />